ubicomplab/rPPG-Toolbox/README.md

   * `USE_MEDIAN_FACE_BOX`: If `True` and `DYNAMIC_DETECTION` is `True`, use the detected face boxs throughout each video to create a single, median face box per video.
   * `LARGE_FACE_BOX`: Whether to enlarge the rectangle of the detected face region in case the detected box is not large enough for some special cases (e.g., motion videos)
   * `LARGE_BOX_COEF`: The coefficient to scale the face box if `LARGE_FACE_BOX` is `True`.
+  * `INFO`: This is a collection of parameters based on attributes of a dataset, such as gender, motion types, and skin color, that help select videos for inclusion in training, validation, or testing.
+Currently, only the [MMPD](https://github.com/McJackTang/MMPD_rPPG_dataset) dataset is supported for parameter-based video inclusion.
+Please refer to one of the config files involving the [MMPD](https://github.com/McJackTang/MMPD_rPPG_dataset) dataset for an example of using these parameters.
+  * `EXCLUSION_LIST`: A list that specifies videos to exclude, typically based on a unique identifier to a video such as the combination of a subject ID and a task ID.
+This is only used if `USE_EXCLUSION_LIST` is set to `True`.
+Currently this parameter is only tested with the [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) dataset.
+Please refer to one of the config files involving the [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) dataset for an example of using this parameter.
+  * `TASK_LIST`: A list to specify tasks to include when loading a dataset, allowing for selective inclusion of a subset of tasks or a single task in a dataset if desired.
+This is only used if `SELECT_TASKS` is set to `True`.
+Currently this parameter is only tested with the [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) dataset.
+Please refer to one of the config files involving the [UBFC-Phys](https://sites.google.com/view/ybenezeth/ubfc-phys) dataset for an example of using this parameter.

 * #### MODEL : Set used model (Deepphys, TSCAN, Physnet, EfficientPhys, and BigSmall and their paramaters are supported).